Sly777/hayde/readme.md

 - **Modular** 🧩 - Hayde is modular.
 You can use it with any React project (create-react-app, next.js, astro, ...etc.), regardless of its size or complexity.
 Also it's easy to extend Hayde with new features.
 - **No Installation Required** 📦 - Hayde doesn't require any installation.
 You can use it right away without having to install anything.
 - **Auto Import** ⏩ - Hayde automatically imports your components into your project if you want.
 You just need to add tags into target file and voila!
 You can check it on [BuilderIO](./src/features/builderIO/) integration.
 - **AI Support** 🤖 - Hayde supports AI tools such as OpenAI (gpt-3.5 & gpt-4) and Ollama.
 You can create your components with AI easily!
-You can check it on [AI](./src/features/AI/) integration.
+You can check it on [AI](./src/features/AI/) integration. **It also supports GPT-4 Vision with URL and File Upload!**

 ## Table of Contents